jburzynski/TypeGen/README.md

 ## Features

-Some of TypeGen's features are:
+Some of TypeGen's features include:

 * generating TypeScript classes, interfaces and enums - single class per file
 * support for collection (or nested collection) property types